-The company took steps to assess the total amount of the credit at issue for the period of unduly collection of taxes from November 2001 to August 2017, totaling approximately CLP 92,783 million (CLP 103,540 million in 2020) (BRL 613 million, of which BRL 370 million corresponds to capital and BRL 243 million to interest and monetary restatement.
+The company took steps to assess the total amount of the credit at issue for the period of unduly collection of taxes from November 2001 to August 2017, totaling approximately CLP 100,550 million (CLP 92,783 million at December 2021) (BRL 613 million, of which BRL 370 million corresponds to capital and BRL 243 million to interest and monetary restatement.
 These amounts were recorded as of December 31, 2019.
 In addition, the company acknowledged the indirect costs (attorneys' fees, consulting, auditing, indirect taxes and other obligations) resulting from the recognition of the right acquired in court, totaling BRL 175 million.

-The payment of income tax occurs when liquidating the credit, therefore the respective deferred tax liability recorded was CLP 20,246 million (BRL 148 million).
-Amounts already offset until 2021 were CLP 49,040 million (BRL 234 million) and in 2020 CLP 16,142 million (BRL 118 million).
+The payment of income tax occurs when liquidating the credit, therefore the respective deferred tax liability recorded was CLP 24,276 million (BRL 148 million).
+Amounts already offset until December 31, 2022 were CLP 92,841 million (BRL 566 million).

 Companhia de Bebidas Ipiranga ("CBI") acquired in September 2013, also filed a court order No. 0014022-71.2000.4.03.6102 in order to recognize the same issue as the one previously described for RJR.
 In September 2019, the ruling favoring CBI became final, allowing the recovery of the amounts overpaid from September 12, 1989 to December 1, 2013 (date when CBI was incorporated by RJR).
 CBI's credit will be generated in the name of RJR, however, pursuant to the contractual clause ("Subscription Agreement for Shares and Exhibits"), as soon as collected by RJR, this payment should be immediately paid to former CBI shareholders (supervention favoring former CBI shareholders).
-Based on supporting documents found, for the August 1993-November 2013 period, the amount of credits related to this process have been calculated and totaled CLP 24,823 million (BRL 164 million, of which BRL 80 million corresponds to capital and BRL 84 million correspond to interest and monetary restatement), from this amount, CLP 1,059 million (BRL 7 million) must be deducted from indirect taxes, thus generating an account payable to former shareholders for CLP 23,612 million (CLP 21,204 million in 2020) (BRL 156 billion) and a government receivables related to credits for that same amount.
+Based on supporting documents found, for the August 1993-November 2013 period, the amount of credits related to this process have been calculated and totaled CLP 27,229 million (BRL 166 million, of which BRL 86 million corresponds to capital and BRL 84 million correspond to interest and monetary restatement), from this amount, CLP 1,148 million (BRL 7 million) must be deducted from indirect taxes, thus generating an account payable to former shareholders for CLP 27,229 million (CLP 25,125 million at December 2021) (BRL 156 billion) and a government receivables related to credits for that same amount.
 It is worth mentioning that for the September 1989-July 1993 period, the Company did not account the credit due to the lack of supporting documents.